Stay mobile and independent with these resources to help older people get around Boroondara.

 pedestrian safety and route planning

 public transport usage, including an outing to ensure confidence with myki

 taxis and community transport tips

-mobility scooter and wheelchair road rules, safety and support and choosing the right one.
+the safer scooter wiser wheelchair program which looks at road rules, safety, support and choosing the right mobility device for you.

 Public transport fares and concessions

 Discounts on public transport fares are available to Pensioners, War Veterans and Widow(er)s, and Seniors Card holders.